NformiBlandine/bluewindowterraform-project/README.md

 conclusion
 •	Ensure Cloud SQL Auth proxy or private IP is configured correctly for Cloud Run access.
 •	If using private Cloud SQL, enable the appropriate VPC connector.
 •	Make sure your PHP app connects using environment variables from Terraform outputs.

+ Challenges
+ Configuring my visa card to enable my account and use the free tier.
+ Understanding google cloud services
+ Enabling resources
+ Google IAM and permissions
+ Naming of bucket
+successfully building the ci pipeline using github action.
+understanding Load balancser , NEG and cloudrun and how to intergrtae them